-The University compiles a record of its research outputs which is used for Excellence in Research Australia (ERA), for the Academic Workload Planning System (AWPS) as well as for several other internal and external reporting requirements.
+This record of research outputs is used by La Trobe for Excellence in Research Australia (ERA), the Academic Workload Planning (AWP) and several other internal and external reporting requirements.
 Research outputs include journal, conference and book publications, government reports, creative works, exhibitions and audio-visual recordings.

-La Trobe researchers and higher degree by research students should log into My Publications when items are published and ensure:
+As a La Trobe researcher or higher degree by research student, you should login to My Publications when you publish items to ensure: